Fairfield Chevrolet-Cadillac donates to Mifflinburg Little League

-LEWISBURG — Fairfield Chevrolet-Cadillac, the Chevrolet Youth Baseball and Softball Program recently partnered with the Mifflinburg Little League to provide new equipment.
+MIFFLINBURG — Fairfield Chevrolet-Cadillac, the Chevrolet Youth Baseball and Softball Program, recently partnered with the Mifflinburg Little League to provide new equipment.

 “Playing baseball and softball helps kids develop skills like leadership, cooperation and sportsmanship while bringing families and communities together to show their support,” said Denny Spotts, general manager for Fairfield Chevrolet-Cadillac.
 “Chevrolet believes in the power of play as a way for young people to build the skills needed to be successful in the future and supports the spirit of teamwork that baseball and softball instills in its players.”